gaurav-dalvi/scripts/contiv-related/Session-pod29.md

 ### Lab Setup

-In this lab we are going to use two VMs which are hosted on Cisco's UCS hardwared.
+In this lab we are going to use two VMs which are hosted on Cisco's UCS servers.
 Those are running on ESX.
 Through vswitch those are connected to TOR switches.

 ![Lab Setup](https://github.com/contiv/contiv.github.io/blob/master/extras/Dockercon-2017/Lab-Setup.png?raw=true)